These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Aetherial / Adobe Stock

 Elafonisi Beach in Crete is unique in that its color varies dramatically.
-While the beach consists predominantly of soft white sand, it also features a bright pink color.
+While it consists predominantly of soft white sand, it also features a bright pink color.
 Situated approximately 3.1 miles (5 kilometers) from the island’s southernmost tip, this pink color is caused by thousands of Foraminifera shellfish that have left behind their reddish shells.

 Travel Tips